No, you’re not hallucinating, I have indeed agreed to be a part of my first group cooking project which happens to involve nothing but baking.

 Seemed like things were rolling along much smoother.

 I got the dough rolled out to 1/8 inch thick.
 Instructions then said to use a 1 1/2 inch round cookie cutter or a pizza cutter to cut into squares.
 I did the latter since I don’t own a cookie cutter.
 At this point, I was extremely proud of my perfect little square crackers.
 Just bake the them for about 18 minutes until golden and you’re done.
 Easy.

 Texture: A little chewy.
 I’m not sure if that’s how they’re supposed to be?
 I’ll be anxious to read other posts.

 Flavor: Love the nutty accent that the flax brings to this cracker.
 And the pepper?
 I’m a big fan so added even more than I thought would be socially acceptable.
 And after a smear of goat cheese, as Joy suggests in her book, I was smitten.

 Process: After the inauspicious beginning, these were a breeze to make.
 A fun project for a snowy day.

 Flax Seed Crackers with cracked pepper…They’re what’s for a Healthy Snack.

-- 2 Tbs. unsalted butter, cold, cut into cubes
+- 2 Tablespoons Unsalted butter cold, cut into cubes